aflin/rampart/docs/source/rampart-main.rst

 *  All primitive values will be converted to strings.

-*  If ``repeat`` or ``bracket`` was used to create the query string, all values will be returned as strings (even if an array of numbers was given to `objectToQuery`_\ ().
+*  If ``repeat`` or ``bracket`` was used to create the query string, all values will be returned as strings (even if an Array of Numbers was given to `objectToQuery`_\ ().

-*  If ``comma`` was used to create the query string, no separation of comma separated values will occur and the entire value.
+*  If ``comma`` was used to create the query string, no separation of comma separated values will occur and the entire value will be returned as a String.

 *  If ``json`` was used, numeric values will be preserves as Numbers.